snowblind-/logstash-input-bbn_f5networks/README.md

 To be able to run the pre-compiled JRuby binaries in super-user mode you need to add them to the /usr/bin/ path manually (or any other secure_path on your system).

-Simpliest way would be to create a sym link to the original file from /usr/bin/
+Simplest way would be to create a sym link to the original file from /usr/bin/

 <i>
   devops-github@devsrv10:~$ sudo ln -s /usr/local/lib/jruby-1.7.19/bin/jruby /usr/bin/  <br>